- General Information

 Q: How do I know what additional courses to take before I apply?

 A: We expect new graduate students to be ready and able to begin doing research in their chosen field.
-Because research interests in the Department of Earth and Space Sciences at the University of Washington are so varied, we do not have one set of standard expectations.
+As research interests in the Department of Earth and Space Sciences at the University of Washington are so varied, we do not have one set of standard expectations.
 For example, applicants interested in seismology, space physics, atmospheres, mineral physics, or glaciology generally need a stronger background in mathematics and physics to be competitive.
-And because researchers in surface processes and geomorphology regularly use calculus-based process models and statistics in addition to geological concepts, applicants will likely be more competitive if they have training in these areas.
+Researchers in surface processes and geomorphology regularly use calculus-based process models and statistics in addition to geological concepts, applicants will likely be more competitive if they have training in these areas.
 If you are concerned about your background preparation, you should pay close attention to the current interests and directions of the research group that you would like to join and if you have questions, you should contact faculty members in that group to ask them what they expect of their new graduate students.

 Q: How do I learn about research opportunities within ESS for new students?